hungvo-droid/spa-api-docs/docs/Facebook.md

 **Processing:**

 1. Sends message to Facebook user via Graph API
-2. Adds message to session for tracking
+2. Adds message to session for tracking (if that message is not from Agents but Admin).
 3. Forwards message to configured webhook URL

 ### POST /api/post_message
-Generic endpoint to post message to any URL.
+Generic endpoint to post message to any URL (for all type of messages).

 **Request Body:**
 ```json